 Freelancer from a tax purview

-When you earn from an intellectual or manual skill, your income is qualified as Profits & Gains of Business & Profession.
+When you earn from an intellectual or manual skill, your income comes under Profits & Gains of Business & Profession.
 From a tax perspective, you have to think of yourself as a businessperson.
 You have clients the way a business has customers and you have to pay taxes on the income earned from different clients.
-A list of professionals that qualify as freelancers is detailed here.
+A list of professionals that qualify as freelancers is detailed here

 TDS is deducted from your payment

-Every professional services that are rendered by you are subject to 10% tax deducted from source.
-You can claim TDS refund as well, just the way your salaried friends do.
-To read more about how to claim and check your TDS refund, click here.
+Every professional service rendered by you is subject to 10% TDS (Tax Deducted from Source) under Section 194J of the Income Tax Act.
+You can claim a refund of TDS as well, just the way your salaried friends do.
+To read more about how to claim and check your TDS refund, click here

 Claiming expenses reduces tax liability

-The expenses that you incur towards your work can be claimed to reduce your income and tax on it.
-The expenses that you can claim come under the heads of rent, repairs, depreciation, office expenses, traveling expenses and even meal, entertainment and hospitality expenses.
-Each of these heads have been further explained here.
+You may claim the expenses you incur towards your work to reduce your tax outgo.
+These expenses come under the heads of rent, repairs, depreciation, office expenses, travelling expenses and even meal, entertainment and hospitality expenses.
+Each of these heads have been further explained here

 The ITR-4 form applies to you